aspose-html/Aspose.HTML-API-References/english/net/aspose.html.forms/inputelement/getemailvalue/_index.md

 ---
 title: InputElement.GetEmailValue
 second_title: Aspose.HTML for .NET API Reference
-description: InputElement method.
+description: InputElement GetEmailValue method.
 This method is used to get the value as an email string object.
 This method is valid if only only type of the input element is email
 type: docs
 weight: 110
 url: /net/aspose.html.forms/inputelement/getemailvalue/